Manitoba Motor Carrier Enforcement crest

 What MCEOs do:

-• Enforce legislation, such as the Highway Traffic Act and regulations, Transportation of Dangerous Good Act, Commercial Drivers Hours or Service regulations, etc.
+• Enforce legislation, such as the Highway Traffic Act and regulations, Transportation of Dangerous Goods Act, Cargo Securement, Commercial Drivers Hours or Service Regulations, Weights and Dimensions, Speeding, etc.

 • Educate commercial drivers and carriers on regulations and safety practices